Asymptotic product-form steady-state for generalized Jackson networks in multi-scale heavy traffic: Multi-scale heavy traffic and the main result

 \begin{theorem} Assume Assumptions~\ref{ass:mscale}-\ref{ass:stable} all hold.
 Then

 where ``$\Rightarrow$'' stands for convergence in distribution.
 Furthermore, $E_1, \ldots, E_J$ are independent exponential random variables with mean $1$, and for each station $j\in\mathcal{J}$,

-where $(w_{ij})$ is computed from the routing matrix $P$ through a formula given at the end this section. \end{theorem} As discussed in the introduction, the pre-limit stationary distribution (the left side of \ref{eq:joint-conv}) is \emph{not} of product form, nor is stationary distribution of conventional heavy traffic limit \cite{Reim1984}.
-It is somewhat surprising that the multi-scale limit $E_1, \ldots, E_J$ are independent. \thm{main} suggests an obvious approximation to the stationary distribution of the queue length vector process for a generalized Jackson network with widely separated values of $(\mu_j-\lambda_j)^{-1}$, $ j\in \mathcal{J}$.
+where $(w_{ij})$ is computed from the routing matrix $P$ through a formula given at the end this section. \end{theorem} As discussed in the introduction, the pre-limit stationary distribution (the left side of (\ref{eq:joint-conv})) is \emph{not} of product form, nor is stationary distribution of conventional heavy traffic limit \cite{Reim1984}.
+However, the multi-scale limits $E_1, \ldots, E_J$ are independent. \thm{main} suggests an obvious approximation to the stationary distribution of the queue length vector process for a generalized Jackson network with widely separated values of $(\mu_j-\lambda_j)^{-1}$, $ j\in \mathcal{J}$.
 Our approximation is

 where $(E_1, \ldots, E_J)$ is described in \thm{main}, and $\stackrel{d}{\approx}$ denotes ``has approximately the same distribution as'' (and carries no rigorous meaning beyond that imparted by \thm{main}).